Board of Trustees

 |Megan Dunn joined the DSA-QAG Board of Trustees in November 2017.|

 Associate Board Members

-The Department for Education (DfE), the Student Loans Company (SLC), National Health Service (NHS) and Open University also nominate one observer each to the Board.
-Associate members also include representatives from key stakeholders, National Network of Assessment Centres (NNAC), Independent Assessment Centres (IAC) and Assistive Technology Service (ATS) providers who each nominate one observer to the board.
+The Department for Education (DfE), Welsh Government, Student Loans Company (SLC) and National Health Service (NHS) also nominate one observer each to the Board.
+Associate members also include representatives from key stakeholders, National Network of Assessment Centres (NNAC), Independent Assessment Centres (IAC), ATS providers and Association of NMH providers, who each nominate observers to the Board.